Welcome to the Singaporean Mandarin Database.

 This database contains a collection of Mandarin terms which have cultural, historical or sentimental value unique to Singapore.
 These terms may be used by Singaporeans in the past or at present.
 Some of the terms are read in print while others are used in our everyday conversations.
 For terms with lesser known Mandarin equivalents which have more familiar spoken colloquial forms, the colloquial pronunciations will be provided to support contextual understanding.
+The terms would be used in Singapore and possibly other Mandarin speaking regions, but not commonly used in mainland China.
 Currently, terms that do not have corresponding Chinese characters are excluded from the database (such as “sayang”).

 Terms in this database are sorted into nine categories: Culture, Social, Places, Speech, Education, Transport, Food / Plants, Communities / Organisations and Legal / Politics.
 In this database, you can discover the origins of the terms “Lion City” and Merlion, the role played by the Samsui Women and Gurkha Contingent in Singapore’s history, and the cultural roots of our local delicacies such as nasi lemak and satay.